Skip to main content

 DashX.unsubscribe();

-Request and check notification permissions (iOS only):
+Request and check notification permissions:

 // Request permission to show notifications